cosmaadrian/nli-stress-test/README.md

 <h1 align="center"><span style="font-weight:normal">How Hard is this Test Set?
 NLI Characterization by Exploiting Training Dynamics</h1>
-<h2 align="center"> Accepted at The 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP 2024).</h2>
+<h2 align="center"> Accepted at "The 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP 2024)"</h2>

 <div align="center">